-Parents (and non-parents) need to be aware of the increased risk of auto accidents during the fall and winter months, and they also need to know what to do in the event that they are involved in a serious collision.
+Parents (and non-parents) need to be aware of the increased risk of auto accidents during the fall and winter months, and they also need to know what to do if they are involved in a serious collision.
 Here are some resources from our South Carolina car accident lawyers, as well as some tips for staying safe from the National Safety Council (NSC):

 1. What are the Biggest Risks on the Road?

 The statistics on auto accidents in South Carolina are alarming.
 According to the South Carolina Department of Public Safety (SC DPS), someone is injured in an accident in the state every 8.7 minutes.
-While there are numerous factors that can cause and contribute to serious accidents, some factors are far more common than others.
+While numerous factors can cause and contribute to serious accidents, some are far more common than others.

 2. What are the Car Accident Laws in South Carolina?